Zhongy1/Composastructure/README.md

 // False if you want to re-enable real time updates. observer.setBusyState(false);

-// Use the name of a cpu device to get its ipmi address let ipmi: string = observer.getIpmiAddressByName('cpu0');

 // Provide the group id to check if the group is empty or not. let isEmpty: boolean = observer.checkGroupIsEmpty(1);

-// Check to see if a machine name is used; for determining if machine name can be used or not let exists: boolean = observer.checkMachNameExists('MachName');
+// Check to see if a machine name is used;
+// for determining if machine name can be used or not let exists: boolean = observer.checkMachNameExists('MachName');

 // After a compose/create operation, the observer may not get notified right away,